-For certain scenarios, typically where you need invoke a service via an HTTP POST, you may need to send out specific information while ensuring that the format and structure you use, complies to what is expected by Bizagi.
+For certain scenarios, typically where you need invoke a service via an HTTP POST, you may need to send out specific information while ensuring that the format and structure you use, comply with what Bizagi expectes.

-Note that the most common data type is Text, which does not need any special treatment or format (other than obviously specifying values inside quotes).
+The most common data type is Text, which does not need any special treatment or format (other than specifying values inside quotes).

-This section describes how to send information when considering Dates (i.e, typically the DateTime data type), Files in general (either the Image or Upload data type), or other most common/simpler such as Booleans or Numeric.
+This section describes how to send information when considering dates (i.e, typically the DateTime data type), files in general (either the Image or Upload data type), and other common data types such as Booleans and Numeric.

-•For parameters of Boolean type, use "true" or "false" values.
+•For Boolean parameters, use "true" or "false" values.

-•For parameters of Numeric type, specify numbers without any formatting regarding thousands separator and use a dot (.) as decimal separator.
+•For Numeric parameters, specify numbers without any formatting such as thousands separator and use a dot (.) as the decimal separator.

 Values and format for dates

-For parameters of DateTime type, specify dates by using the standard format for interoperability, either in two forms:
+For parameters of DateTime type, specify dates by using the standard format for interoperability, in either of two forms:

-•To send a date without a specific time, use YYYY-MM-DD (year, month, day).
+•To send a date without a specific time, use YYYY-MM-DD (year, month, day in numerals).

-•To send a date while considering an exact time, use YYYY-MM-DDThh:mm:ss, appending at the end the Time Zone Designator.
+•To send a date with an exact time, use YYYY-MM-DDThh:mm:ss, appending at the end the Time Zone Designator.

-•YYYY-MM-DD implies year, month and day, the same as detailed above.
+•YYYY-MM-DD implies year, month and day, as detailed above.

 Values and format for images and uploads

-For parameters of Image or Upload type, the same format is employed which considers use of bytes encoded in base 64.
+For Image or Upload parameters, the same format of bytes encoded in base 64 is used.

-The difference when handling Images when compared to Uploads, apart from the fact that an image (*.png, *.jpg, etc) is a subset of an upload (any file with any extension), is simply that Image attributes in Bizagi can hold up a maximum of 1 file; while an Upload may hold unlimited number of files.
+When handling Images (*.png, *.jpg, etc). a subset of an upload (any file with any extension), is simply that Image attributes in Bizagi can hold only one file each; while an Upload may hold an unlimited number of files.

-This means that the example above is applicable to data of the type Upload exclusively, in which you would send out values according to this format:
+This example is applicable to data of the type Upload exclusively.
+You send values according to this format:

-A similar example but applicable to Image data types would be:
+A similar example applicable to Image data types would be:

 •fileName: Should specify the name of the file or image, including its extension.

-•data: Should have the value as the base 64 encoding for the bytes of the file or image.
+•data: Should have the value in base 64 encoding for the bytes of the file or image.

 Values and format for entities and collections

-Whenever sending values which are entity references in Bizagi (i.e, the Entity data type) or for the Collection data type, consider:
+When sending values which are entity references in Bizagi (i.e, the Entity or for the Collection data types), consider:

-•Entities simply receive the value or GUID these should take, as queried beforehand as described at Related entities values.
+•Entity references receive the value or GUID these should be assigned with.
+This value or GUID is the one queried beforehand as described at Related entities values.

-•Collections may receive multiple rows, while making sure that the values for each of the columns are explicitly defined, as queried beforehand as described at Columns in collections.
+•Collections can receive multiple rows.
+Make sure the values for each column are explicitly defined as queried beforehand, as described at Columns in collections.